satya0816/satya0816/README.md

 - 👋 Hi, I’m Satya Prakash
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning data science
-- 💞️
-- 📫 How to reach me ...satyaprakashkundan7@gmail.com
+- 📫 Reach me at satyaprakashkundan7@gmail.com

 <!---
 satya0816/satya0816 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.